On Approximating Multi-Criteria TSP: Improved Decompositions

-We know that decompositions exist due to Theorem~\ref{thm:improvedec}.
+We now know that decompositions exist.
 But, in order to use them in approximation algorithms, we have to find them efficiently.
-In the remainder of this section, we devise two algorithms that do this job, a deterministic one and a faster randomized algorithm.

-The randomized algorithm is immediately obtained by exploiting Theorem~\ref{thm:improvedec}: Assume that we have a cycle cover $C$ with edge weights $w$ such that $(C,w)$ is $1/\eta_{k,\eps}$-light.
+Theorem~\ref{thm:improvedec} immediately yields a randomized algorithm: Assume that we have an $\eta_{k, \eps}$-light pair $(C,w)$.
 We randomly select one edge of every cycle of $C$ for removal and put all remaining edges into $P$.
-The probability that $P$ is not a $\bigl(\frac 12 - \eps\bigr)$- or $\bigl(\frac 23 - \eps\bigr)$-decomposition (depending on whether $C$ is directed or undirected) is bounded from above by $1/k \leq 1/2$.
-Thus, we obtain a decomposition with constant probability.
-By iterating this until a feasible decomposition has been found, we obtain a Las Vegas algorithm with expected linear running-time.
+The probability that $P$ is not a $(\frac 12 - \eps)$- or $(\frac 23 - \eps)$-decomposition (depending on whether $C$ is directed or undirected) is bounded from above by $1/k \leq 1/2$.
+Thus, we obtain a feasible decomposition with constant probability.
+We iterate this process until a feasible decomposition is found.